-Third, we implement a boundary discontinuity design (BDD) comparing observations within 200 meters of KIP boundaries.17 Our BDD specification controls for distance to the boundary interacted with KIP (similar to Michaels et al. (2021)), boundary segment fixed effects, and locality fixed effects to address the fact that some of the boundary segments happen to be near administrative boundaries.
-Our identifying assumption is that, absent KIP, unobserved quality today would vary smoothly at the program boundaries, within these narrow distance bands.18
+Third, we implement a boundary discontinuity design (BDD) comparing observations within 200 meters of KIP boundaries.
+Our BDD specification controls for distance to the boundary interacted with KIP, boundary segment fixed effects, and locality fixed effects to address the fact that some of the boundary segments happen to be near administrative boundaries.
+Our identifying assumption is that, absent KIP, unobserved quality today would vary smoothly at the program boundaries, within these narrow distance bands.
+13